a-mahdipour/DS-ML-AI-intro/README.md

 -----
 ## 27. Confusion matrix
-One of the effective techniques to evaluate a classifier's performance in #machinelearning (#ml) is to investigate the #confusionmatrix.
+One of the effective techniques to evaluate a classifier's performance in ML is to investigate the #confusionmatrix.
 A confusion matrix, in fact, is a summary of prediction results on a classification problem.
 For instance, counting the number of class X instances are classified with class Y.

 In general, a confusion matrix can be calculated through following steps:
 1. generate a proper test/validation data